Quality-Assurance-DAO/-F6-Catalyst-value-onboarding-Ekphrasis-Academic-GitBook/Proposal/F6-Catalyst-value-onboarding-Catalyst-Swarm-Genesis GitBook.md

 The GitBook provides a useful reference tool for anyone interested in Catalyst-Swarm and its development and a valuable context for a community emerging out of the Project Catalyst experiment.
 Catalyst Town Hall videos and slides are embedded alongside related After Town Hall "open space" events and activities.
 A summary of voting results for Fund 4 and 5 is included to provide further context.

 In addition details of Catalyst-Swarm's evolving organization are documented in a governance section ( https://catalyst-swarm.gitbook.io/catalyst-swarm-genesis/governance/overview ).
 This aims to provide transparency and accountability to the community that Catalyst-Swarm supports.

+### The aim of this proposal

+The aim of this proposal is to fund maintenance of the Catalyst-Swarm-Genesis GitBook from November 2021 to January 2022.
+This assumes a single maintainer who collates materials relevant to Swarm and tracks daily activities.

+The GitBook maintainer also regularly posts links to updated content on Project Catalyst and Swarm Discord Servers.
+In context links are also posted in Town Hall chat where appropriate.

+A part of the budget has been set aside for marketing - so that the Catalyst-Swarm-Genesis GitBook may achieve a wider reach and provide insights into Project Catalyst on social media.

 --------------------------------------------------------------------------------------------------

 ### Relevant experience (identifying information)